-The fished bass had ages ranging from 4.3 years (343 - 425 mm TL) to 13.2 years (581 mm TL male), with most (70%) individuals aged at 5 years.
-A small number (n = 5) of mostly large fish had a high level of disagreement in estimated ages and were omitted from the present analysis; additional scales from these fish will be re-aged at a later date.
+The fished bass had ages ranging from 3.9 years (320 - 384 mm TL) to 13.2 years (581 mm TL male), with most individuals in the sample aged around 5 years (Figure 17).

-Von Bertalanffy growth curves using data from fished, sexed bass with unsexed Wyre estuary 0-group (Figure 16) and their associated growth parameter outputs (Table 5, including comparison with regional studies) are constrained by a lack of young and old fish.
-The available data do however indicate that females have slower growth and a larger asymptotic length compared to males (Figure 16a,b), with asymptotic lengths of both males and females broadly similar to that found for Wales (Table 5)(Cambiè et al., 2015).
-Sexual dimorphism in growth rates appears to commence at around 6 years of age (Figure 16c), also similar to that found in Wales (Cambiè et al., 2015).
+Von Bertalanffy growth curves using data from fished, sexed bass with unsexed Wyre estuary 0-group (Figure 17) and their associated growth parameter outputs (Table 6, including comparison with regional studies) are constrained by a lack of young and old fish.
+The available data do however indicate that females have slower growth and a larger asymptotic length compared to males (Figure 17a,b), with asymptotic lengths of both males and females broadly similar to that found for Wales (Table 6)(Cambiè et al., 2015).
+Sexual dimorphism in growth rates appears to commence at around 7 years of age (Figure 17c), around a year later to that found for Wales from a much larger sample size (Cambiè et al., 2015).
+Growth parameters align well with other studies from the Irish Sea (Table 6).

-Figure 16.
-Von Bertalanffy growth curves for fished (Morecambe Bay) and 0-group (Wyre estuary) bass Dicentrarchus labrax collected in 2019.
-Points are mean values for each age class, with standard deviation as error bars.
+Figure 17.
+Von Bertalanffy growth curves for fished (Morecambe Bay) and 0-group (Wyre estuary) bass Dicentrarchus labrax collected in 2019 and 2020.
 Shaded areas indicate 95% confidence limits.